d-krupke/cpsat-primer/README.md

 No, it is actually kind of a simulation of Branch and Bound on a SAT-solver (gifting us clause learning and stuff) with a lot (!) of lazy variables and clauses (LCG).
-Additionally, tools from classical linear optimization (linear relaxations, RINS, ...) are applied when useful to guide the process (it is not like everything is done by the SAT-solver).
+Additionally, tools from classical linear optimization (linear relaxations, RINS, ...) are applied when useful to guide the process (it is not like everything is done by the SAT-solver, but every thread uses a different strategy).

 Before we dig any deeper, let us first get some prerequisites, so we are on the same page.
 Remember, that this tutorial is written from the view of linear optimization.